Skip to main content

 Clinical details inform the investigation at all stages:

-- During analysis, they may indicate that extra cells should be screened to investigate the possibility of mosaicism (in a diagnosis of suspected Turner syndrome, for example), or that particular chromosomes must be targeted for high-resolution study (chromosome 4 in suspected Wolf-Hirschhorn syndrome, for example).
+• During analysis they may indicate that extra cells should be screened to investigate the possibility of mosaicism, for example in a diagnosis of suspected Turner syndrome, or that particular chromosomes must be targeted for high-resolution study, for example chromosome 22q11.2 in suspected DiGeorge syndrome.

-- When the analysis has been completed, they may help to provide accurate interpretation of the findings and, in some instances, prompt further investigations – FISH or molecular genetic studies, for example.
+• When the analysis has been completed they may help to provide an accurate interpretation of the findings and in some instances prompt further investigations, for example FISH or molecular genetic studies.

-When clinical details are not available, a routine analysis will be performed and a conditional report issued.
+When clinical details are not available a routine analysis will be performed and a conditional

 Cytogenetic sample stability